Baryon Production at LHC Experiments: Average pt of Hyperons vs. Energy: The Difference between Distributions in Proton-Proton and Antiproton-Proton Collisions

 The sharp exponential contribution to spectra is seen in $\bar{p}-p$ reaction at $\sqrt{s}$ = 546 GeV in UA5 collaboration data\cite{ua5} at very low $p_t <$ 0.5 GeV/c, see the figure~\ref{ua5fit}.
 This exponential component might exist in other antiproton-reaction spectra as well, but it is not seen because of the absence of measurements in low $p_t$'s.

 The form of the spectrum at low $p_t$ has a strong impact on the value of cross section, if the experimental distributions are integrated beginning from low momenta, $p_t$ = 0.3 GeV/c.
 The resulting cross section from antiproton-proton reaction should be smaller than the cross section, obtained in proto-proton collision of the same energy, if there are no data points at $p_t <$ 0.5 GeV/c.
-The complex form of spectra in UA5 can be explained by two component spectra for antiproton-proton collisions.
+The complex form of distribution in UA5 can be explained by two components in the spectra for antiproton-proton collisions.
 The QGSM diagrams explain the nature of two components in the asymmetrical reaction.